The Ultimate Guide to 1940s Fashion with Lots of Photos

 Men’s suits became single breasted rather than double breasted.
 Things like the number of pockets was restricted and the length of the cuffs and lapels had to be a certain size.

-Women were encouarged to mend their clothes and "make do" rather than buy new clothes.
+Women were encouraged to mend their clothes and “make do” rather than buy new clothes.

 1940s utility suits